arsy786/java-core/README.md

 # prerequisites-and-extra-tutorials

-This entire section is needed before attempting the Spring Boot Roadmap and is derived from: [How To Master Java - Java for Beginners Roadmap](https://www.youtube.com/watch?v=TE3LyYW-AHQ)
+It is recommended that you understand the material here before attempting the main Spring Boot Roadmap sections.
+This section specifically is derived from: [How To Master Java - Java for Beginners Roadmap](https://www.youtube.com/watch?v=TE3LyYW-AHQ)

 ![Java Roadmap](java-roadmap.png)